loopwerk/loopwerk.io/content/articles/2025-09-30-announcing-spamusementcc.md

 # Announcing spamusement.cc

-Remember the brilliant webcomic Spamusement.com, with the tag line "Poorly-drawn cartoons inspired by actual spam subject lines”?
+Remember the brilliant webcomic Spamusement.com, with the tag line "Poorly-drawn cartoons inspired by actual spam subject lines"?

-Like this one, titled "Your Dog Will Love It!”
+Like this one, titled "Your Dog Will Love It!"

 [![](https://www.spamusement.cc/images/313.webp)](https://www.spamusement.cc/313.html)